Haris Brkić

-Haris Brkić (Харис Бркић; July 24, 1974 – December 15, 2000) was a Yugoslav basketball player.
+Haris Brkić (Харис Бркић; July 24, 1974 – December 15, 2000) was a Yugoslavian basketball player.
 He achieved greatest results in Partizan and he is still remembered by fans for his great contribution to the club.

 Club career

 Born to a Bosniak father, Ismet and a Serb mother, Radmila, Brkić started playing basketball when he was 10 years old in Bosna from Sarajevo.

 In spring 1992, with the outbreak of the Bosnian War, seventeen-year-old Brkić fled to Serbia where he initially stayed with his maternal grandmother in Požarevac.
 Within weeks, a tryout was arranged with KK Partizan and the player got added to the club's youth team.
 Simultaneously, the club's full squad led by the debutante head coach Željko Obradović and coaching consultant Aleksandar Nikolić had just won the Euroleague title at the Final Four in Istanbul.
 Training in the club's youth system for the last few months of the 1991-92 season, Brkić didn't see any action with the full squad.

 In the summer of 1992, Brkić got sent out on loan to KK Borac Čačak where his professional career began in earnest.

-One year later he returned to Belgrade, beginning the 1993–94 season with the Partizan first team led by the also newly arrived head coach Željko Lukajić.
+A year later, he returned to Belgrade, beginning the 1993–94 season with the Partizan first team led by the also newly arrived head coach Željko Lukajić.
 Brkić played for Partizan in the next six seasons, winning three national championships and three domestic cups.
 Haris was one of the best players in Partizan team which played in 1997–98 EuroLeague Final Four.

-During the 1999–2000 season he played for Budućnost Podgorica where he won Yugoslav league once again.
+During the 1999–2000, season he played for Budućnost Podgorica where he won Yugoslav league once again.
 Brkić started the 2000–01 season at Podgorica, but in November 2000 came back to Partizan.
 After his comeback to Belgrade he played just three more games for Partizan.